bpar476/piffed/README.md

 1. Contribute all code to develop
 1. Merge develop into main via pull request
+1. Increase version in `package.json`, when this reaches main a new version will be published to github packages
 1. Update package version description
+1. Tag the commit
+1. Create a release on GitHub

 ### Roadmap